FORENSICS AND JACK THE RIPPER

-Paul begins by stating that what we would term forensics today was completely unknown to the police of 1888.
-As Paul observes, for the most part the inspection and investigation of the body itself would have fallen under the purview of the doctors, who were able to advise of an approximate time of death, albeit with nothing like the accuracy that their modern counterparts would be able to achieve today.
+Forensics as we know them were completely unknown to the police of 1888, and the inspection and investigation of the body of a murder victim would have been conducted by the doctors, who were able to advise of an approximate time of death, albeit with nothing like the accuracy that their modern counterparts would be able to achieve today.

-He also makes the point that the police themselves were somewhat suspicious of all the newfangled methods of investigation that were starting to be advocated with regards to a murder investigation.
+The police themselves were somewhat suspicious of all the new-fangled methods of investigation that were starting to be advocated with regards to a murder investigation.

 One such method was the Bertillon system of Criminal Investigation, which proposed that each individual had a unique combination of measurements of different body parts, and that by comparing these measurements it was possible to distinguish between individuals.